barnull/staaldraad.github.io/_posts/2017-10-23-msword-field-codes.markdown

 ### Side Effects

 There are also some side effects that creep in when using fldSimple.
-If you decide to go with **DDEAUTO** AND include ```w:dirty="true"```, the end user will be prompted 3 times (not sure why three and not two) if they want to excute the DDE application.
+If you decide to go with **DDEAUTO** AND include ```w:dirty="true"```, the end user will be prompted 3 times (not sure why three and not two) if they want to execute the DDE application.
 This does mean you have three chances of them hitting "yes" rather than the usual one.

-Interestingly when lauching powershell using the fldSimple and ```c:\\windows\\system32\\cmd.exe /k powershell```, the powershell will be launched inside the cmd window, dropping you straight into the powershell console.
+Interestingly when launching powershell using the fldSimple and ```c:\\windows\\system32\\cmd.exe /k powershell```, the powershell will be launched inside the cmd window, dropping you straight into the powershell console.
 This is the same behaviour you would get if you ran powershell from within an existing cmd instance.
 Unlike the usual DDE that spawns cmd AND powershell.
 And you'll receive a message of "Cannot load PSReadline module.
 Console is running without PSReadline" (screenshot).
 Maybe someone would be interested in digging into this?

 ![PSReadline](/assets/dde_powershell_fldsimple.png)